adam-singer/Reactive-Dart/README.md

 	Tick!
 	Tick!

-Notice that the complet() function isn't called by the observable in this case, because the termination did not occur in sequence itself.
+Notice that the complete() function isn't called by the observable in this case, because the termination did not occur in sequence itself.

 ## Observable chaining